Opticos/gwsl/index.md

 ---
 layout: default
-title: GWSL 2
+title: GWSL
 ---
-## GWSL 2
+## GWSL

 ### What on Earth does this do?
 What is it for?
 How can it help me?

-GWSL2 Lets you easily run graphical Linux apps on Windows 10 . . . *AND* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, and even manage/configure WSL distros!
+GWSL Lets you easily run graphical Linux apps on Windows 10 . . . *AND* it lets you run graphical applications located on *remote* Linux machines on Window 10 . . . *AND* it lets you manage these apps graphicaly, create Windows shortcuts for them, customize these shortcuts, and even manage/configure WSL distros!
 All at the click of a button!
 No memorization of commands necessary! *Easy!!!*

 Bascially, it does alot of stuff so *you* don't have to!
 Maybe you'd better watch the video ↓